-In accordance with the Board of Directors' Resolution No.16T/5/2000, the Parent Company transfer 10% of its annual net profits to a distributable voluntary reserve until it becomes equal to one-half of the entity's paid up share capital.
-As the reserve equals at least half of paid up share capital, the Company has discontinued the transfer.
+In accordance with the Board of Directors' Resolution No.16T/5/2000, the Parent Company transfer 10% of their annual net profits to a distributable voluntary reserve until it becomes equal to one-half of the entity's paid up share capital.
+As the reserve exceeds half of paid up share capital, the Company has discontinued the transfer.